application-research/autoretrieve/README.md

    --fullrt                           Whether to use the full routing table instead of DHT (default: false) [$AUTORETRIEVE_USE_FULLRT]
    --log-resource-manager             Whether to present output about the current state of the libp2p resource manager (default: false) [$AUTORETRIEVE_LOG_RESOURCE_MANAGER]
    --log-retrievals                   Whether to present periodic output about the progress of retrievals (default: false) [$AUTORETRIEVE_LOG_RETRIEVALS]
-   --whitelist value                  Which miners to whitelist - overrides whitelist.txt --blacklist value                  Which miners to blacklist - overrides blacklist.txt --help, -h                         show help (default: false)
+   --miner-whitelist value            Which miners to whitelist - overrides miner-whitelist.txt --miner-blacklist value            Which miners to blacklist - overrides miner-blacklist.txt --help, -h                         show help (default: false)
 ```